haripriyasb/RAG_pgvector/RAG_vectorsearch/README.md

-# RAG_vectorsearch
-RAG Vector Search System
+# RAG Vector Search System

-This project provides a Retrieval-Augmented Generation (RAG) system for searching ServiceNow incidents, runbooks and SQL Server documentation using vector search and conversational AI (Claude API).
+This project provides a Retrieval-Augmented Generation (RAG) system for searching ServiceNow incidents, runbooks and SQL Server documentation all in one place, using vector search and conversational AI (Claude API).

 ## Setup Instructions